A genuine test for hyperuniformity

-Our test hinges on essentially three approximations, each of which holding in the same (thermodynamic) limit, i.e., for large system sizes.
-In this limit, the scattering intensity becomes both exponentially distributed and independent for different wave vectors.
-In the same limit, the number of available wave vectors in a neighborhood around the origin diverges, and the distribution of the test statistic converges to a specific mixture of an atom at $0$ and a gamma distribution.
-Future work might show that the latter convergence may also be obtained even for a finite (but not too small) sample size, in the limit of a large number of samples.
-Finally, in the limit of large system sizes, even the parabolic approximation \eqref{skparabola} holds in the following sense.
-As the system size gets larger, smaller wave vectors become available, and hence the parabolic approximation improves.
-Strictly speaking, the range of wave numbers for which the fit is applied has to be adapted in the limit of large sample sizes.
-Such an adaptation, however, does not raise practical problems.
+Our test relies on three key approximations, each of which becomes valid in the same thermodynamic limit, that is, for large system sizes.
+First, in this limit, the scattering intensity becomes both exponentially distributed and independent across different wave vectors.
+Second, the number of available wave vectors in a neighborhood around the origin diverges, and the distribution of the test statistic converges to a specific mixture: a point mass at zero and a gamma distribution.
+Future work may establish that this convergence also holds for finite (but sufficiently large) sample sizes, provided the number of samples increases accordingly.
+Third, in the thermodynamic limit, the approximation \eqref{skparabola} holds in the following sense: as the system size grows, wave vectors of smaller magnitude become accessible, thereby improving the approximation.
+Accordingly, the range of wave numbers used for fitting must be adjusted as the sample size increases.

-It is an interesting task to find further rigorous examples of point processes that satisfy our crucial assumption \eqref{egoodpp}; see Remark \ref{remgood2}.
-Future work might also yield more evidence regarding the asymptotic behavior of the ML-estimator and the test statistic, obtained from simulations.
-We are not aware of corresponding results in the literature that could be applied to a sequence of independent exponential random variables with varying means that depend on constrained parameters.
+An intriguing direction for future research is to expand the class of point processes that satisfy the core assumption \eqref{egoodpp}; see Remark \ref{remgood2}.
+Additional studies could also provide further insight into the asymptotic behavior of the maximum likelihood estimator and the test statistic, as suggested by the simulation results.
+To our knowledge, there are no existing results in the literature that directly address sequences of independent exponential random variables with varying means governed by constrained parameters.

-We have applied our test in extensive simulations to thinnings of the matching process from \cite{KLY20}.
-Preliminary results for other point processes are equally promising.
-Finally, we will provide an open-source python package, so that anyone can conveniently apply the test to their data sets.
-Any feedback is very much welcome.
+We have applied the novel test in extensive simulations to thinnings of the matching process from \cite{KLY20}.
+Preliminary results for other point processes show similarly promising behavior.
+Finally, we will release an open-source Python package to support the application of our test to a wide variety of datasets.
+We greatly appreciate any feedback and suggestions.